 Reddit is home to many different things—including writing prompts that you’d never find anywhere else.

-Oftentimes, people go ahead and create threads expanding on a writing prompts they read.
+Oftentimes, people go ahead and create threads expanding on writing prompts they read.

-#9 – Before you, the villain holds your sidekick and love interest over a cliff, taunting you to choose one to save.
+9 – Before you, the villain holds your sidekick and love interest over a cliff, taunting you to choose one to save.
 You take one (1) second to think about it.
-You then shoot them both, to the shock and horror of your archenemisis.
+You then shoot them both, to the shock and horror of your archnemesis.

-#13 – You get to heaven only to find that the judgement is entirely based on how many promises you’ve broken.
+13 – You get to heaven only to find that the judgment is entirely based on how many promises you’ve broken.

 I bet I know you.